istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

     app: bar
 {{< /text >}}

-The namespaces and services need to be replicated in each cluster in order to enable DNS resolution and connectivity.
-So, apply the configuration in `cluster1-svc.yaml` to `cluster2` and the configuration in `cluster2-svc.yaml` to `cluster1`.
+The namespaces and services need to be replicated in each cluster to enable DNS resolution and connectivity.
+This can be done by simply applying the configuration in `cluster1-svc.yaml` to `cluster2` and the configuration in `cluster2-svc.yaml` to `cluster1`.

+In `cluster1`:

+{{< text bash >}}
+$ kubectl apply -f cluster2-svc.yaml
+{{< /text >}}

+In `cluster2`:

+{{< text bash >}}
+$ kubectl apply -f cluster1-svc.yaml
+{{< /text >}}

 ## Route traffic for remote services to remote cluster gateway

-Creating a service object for a remote service enables DNS resolution for remote services inside the application code.
-The network traffic from the application will be destined for the cluster VIP associated with the Kubernetes service.
-In order for Envoy to route traffic, it needs to know the set of remote endpoints for the service to which traffic must be routed to.
-Using the example depicted in the diagram, we created a service declaration for `bar.ns2` in `cluster1`.
-Now, add an endpoint to this service in `cluster1` using the Istio service entry as follows:
+By replicating the remote services, you enabled DNS resolution for them inside the application code running on a local cluster.
+However, network traffic from the application will be sent to the cluster IP associated with the Kubernetes service, instead of to the remote pods.

+To allow Envoy to route traffic to the remote services, you need to provide endpoints for the remote service where traffic should be routed.
+In this case, that's the remote cluster gateway.

+Continuing with the example from the previous section, apply the following service entry in `cluster1`:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3